-The biggest risk is that mines frequently collapse, threatening the children’s lives.
+The biggest risk is that mines frequently collapse.

-An example of the impact was from a mother interviewed by Refinery29, a media company focusing on women’s issues.
+An example of the impact it has on families was from a mother in an interview by Refinery29, a media company that focuses on women’s issues.

-With the mines unsupervised, when children get trapped, help does not reach them on time.
+With the mines unsupervised, help doesn’t reach the trapped children on time.

-Authorities estimate that ten to 20 children perish in the mines a month.
-However, local officials are known to cover up incidents.
+Authorities estimate that ten to 20 children die in the mines a month.
+However, local officials are known to cover up the incidents.
 The number of fatalities is likely to be higher.

 In addition, unregulated mica mining means families are not eligible for compensation when accidents occur.

-These children grow up in mines, depraved of a happy childhood and education, with limited opportunities for the future.
+These children grow up in mines, deprived of a happy childhood and education, with limited opportunities for the future.

-According to Reuters, Jharkhand’s government wants to legalize the sector, but the process is in the making.
+According to Reuters, Jharkhand’s government wants to legalize the sector, but it’s a long process.

-If there are regulations on mining mica, it can create more job opportunities for villagers and, therefore, decrease the need for children.
+If there are regulations on mica mining, it can create more job opportunities for villagers and, therefore, decrease the need for children.